leucos/ansible-tuto/step-00/README.md

 This should be all it takes to set up Vagrant.

-Now bootstrap your virtual machines with :
+Now bootstrap your virtual machines with the following command.
+Note that you do not need to download any "box" manually.
+This tutorial already includes a `Vagrantfile` to get you up and running, and will get one for you if needed.

 `vagrant up`